 BBQ Party This Weekend?
-Let’s Smoke!
+Let’s Smoke: A Simple Timeline for Stress-Free Hosting

 Step 1: Build Your BBQ Party Menu

-Main Smoked Meat
+Main Smoked Meat Options

 Appetizers